If you’re trying to choose between the two best photo editors in 2023, welcome to our Capture One vs Lightroom battle royale!

 However, Capture One Pro is its biggest rival, with legions of enthusiastic fans (the majority of whom are professional photographers), who wouldn’t use anything else – check the review here.

-Take a look at this pros and cons comparison of the latest versions of Capture One Pro 20 versus Lightroom Classic, to help you make your mind up about how to edit and organise your images this year.
+Take a look at this pros and cons comparison of the latest versions of Capture One Pro vs Lightroom Classic, to help you make your mind up about how to edit and organise your images this year.

 Table of Contents

 Lightroom vs Capture One | Photo Editing Software